HL7/cqf-measures/input/pages/composite-measures.md

 </details>

 Computationally, this method is simply the weighted average of the component measure scores.
 In the simplest case where the weights are all 1, this method is simply the average score of the component measures.
 Note that these definitions are based on component measures whose improvement notation is an increase in the measure score.
 If any component measure has an improvement notation of decrease in score, the scoring for that measure needs to be adjusted using a 1- equation approach to ensure all improvement notations have the same polarity.
+This will be shown in [Section 5.5](#improvement-notation) below.

 A "weighted" score composite measure specifies the weights of each component using the [weight](StructureDefinition-cqfm-weight.html) extension on each component measure, as in the example below: